grz0zrg/fb_monitor/README.md

 ![Prusa 3D printer monitoring with octoprint](/screenshot2.png?raw=true "Prusa 3D printer monitoring with octoprint")
 ![Prusa 3D printer monitoring with octoprint](/screenshot3.png?raw=true "Prusa 3D printer monitoring with octoprint")

+Note : Screenshot taken from an earlier version which had a small bug in the temp graph (inversed color), this is fixed.

 License
 =====